oscar-bender-stone/honors-thesis/source/3_information_systems.typ

         - Currently: we treat _proofs_ as being traces.
 Need to resolve in the meta-theory!

+- Assuming we have a representation for traces (maybe via lambda terms?
+  Review!),
+we can look at the space of _all_ these traces.

+- HOW do we organize them?
+They are _base_ information, but pretty dense.

+  - Inefficient with equivalence modulo labeling

+  - So we explore information systems based on these bounds:

+    (1) explicit = trace(s) <= faster trace 1 <= faster trace 2 <= ... <=
+    implicit = statement of problem (x in S)

+    - ... ensured by Blum's speedup theorem - we will make this result self-contained + define Blum complexity measures!

+    - Consider _statement_ of problem to be "most implicit" by fiat: even if we use a proof search approach (so this may NOT halt) or use more uncomputable means, that still adds "extra" to the search itself.

+    - Note that <= here is NOT necesarially implication; we are more thinking about a rough _measure_ of being an _exact_ trace of a TM

+    - Blum says you can always do better (_in general_).
+    TODO: show that this corresponds to _shorter traces_, fixing the main measure as the size of the trace.
+Again, to separate _query_ from _search_, we do NOT want to involve any aspect of time, so the main other attribute is the space itself.
+(But we'll refine this!)

+  - Our goal: how to organize when we have a *space* of things like (1) that are _interconnected_?

 == Motivating Examples and Definition

 We start with simple informal examples to explore the concept of information: